SGLang: Fast Serving Framework for Large Language and Vision-Language Models on AMD Instinct GPUs#

 Summary#

-In this blog post we introduced you to SGLang and its features, and showed you how to setup SGLang using ROCm on AMD GPUs.
+In this blog post we introduced you to SGLang and its features, and showed you how to setup SGLang using ROCm on Instinct GPUs.
 We demonstrated how you can use SGLang to optimize your inference using quantized models, and how to use SGLang with the LLaVA NeXT multi-modal model.
 We also presented the SGLang frontend language, its support of JSON Decoding, tensor parallelism (TP), data parallelism (DP), and various quantization options.

-SGLang provides a highly optimized and scalable solution for serving large language models and vision-language models on AMD GPUs.
+SGLang provides a highly optimized and scalable solution for serving large language models and vision-language models on Instinct GPUs.
 Its powerful runtime and flexible frontend simplify the deployment of large-scale AI models and reduce complexity and cost.
 This makes SGLang an excellent tool for developers aiming to bring generative AI capabilities to production using AMD hardware.

 Resources#